dk14/crypto/chats/btc-audit/README.md

 > Don't waste ur time on verifying who's AI, who's not, u'll go crazy.
 This is novel project, and you need it - tgat's how you tell.
 That's it.
 Don't overthink it!

 > If AI tries to reproduce it - it won't work.
 Metrics will be novel.
 Security needed, will be novel.
 Integrations with wallets.
-It's cutting edge CS..I won't add anything novel until there are funds - I'll keep parodying kids and AI when nothing else to do.
+It's cutting edge CS..I won't add anything novel until there are funds - I'll keep being 14yo and AI when nothing else to do.

 ## How to use